Replenio Help Center

 Auto-PO (v1.2, all plans)

 Auto-PO is your safety net against running out of stock.
 Once it's on, Replenio quietly watches your inventory and drafts reorders for you the moment something runs low — so restocking never slips through the cracks on a busy day.
-Auto-PO is available on every plan: the Free plan automates reorder drafts for one supplier (a taste of unattended reordering), while Growth and Pro automate reordering across all suppliers.
+Auto-PO is available on every plan, across all suppliers.
 (This is separate from the reorder suggestions — days-of-cover, suggested qty, 1-click create-PO — which are unlimited on every plan, including Free.)

 How auto-PO works